CanberraGrammar/codecadets-2018/six.md

   * The formula for an average mark is all the marks added together then divided by the number of marks.
 For example, let's say I got 80, 72 and 94 on my tests, then `(80 + 72 + 94)/3 = 82` is my average.
 It's up to you to figure out how to keep track of these numbers during input.

+#### If you managed to finish all these challenges, ask your tutor to create some special custom challenge problems for you.
+These will likely be much harder.

 ### 6.5 | C# References